purestjs/docs/docs/06-rest-api-config.md

 That's the bare minimum configuration that we want to have for a provider.

-With this configuration we can request the user's profile like this:
+With the above configuration we can request the user's profile like this:

 ```js
 var facebook = purest({provider: 'facebook', config})